onnimonni/homebrew-tap/README.md

 > Even though `onnimonni/tap/forscan` requires Wine Stable.
 > Because of this it's easiest to install this by running them both here

+#### FTDI Virtual COM Port Driver (Driver for USB to OBD2 Cable)

+- The `forscan` cask includes the `ftdi-vcp-driver` cask, and automates installation of the driver, which is required to use USB to OBD2 cables.
+FORScan recommmends the following cables, which work with this driver:
+    - vLinker FS USB OBD2
+    - OBDLink EX

 #### How do I delete FORScan completely?

 ```sh